In our latest roof conversion project in the Eastern Cape, clients convert from thatch to roof sheeting.

 The Parapet Wall Flashing

-The lip under the edge of the roof sheeting has matching fascia boards in Thunderstorm blue so that the roof is finished with a neat edge.
+We painted the fascia boards to match the Thunderstorm blue colour of the sheeting so that the roof is finished with a neat edge.

 The Eave Ceilings

 The eave ceilings are the area between where the wall meets the roof sheeting at the top, and the roof sheeting overhangs.
-Our standard practice is to leave the thatch visible in these areas when over-sheeting a roof.
-However, a really beautiful way to finish these sections is to install eave ceilings that cover the thatch and poles.
+We created a really beautiful finish on these sections by installing eave ceilings that cover the roof poles.

 PROJECT COMPLETION: May 2019